meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 [Download and launch MeiliSearch](https://docs.meilisearch.com/guides/advanced_guides/installation.html) using the basic configuration.

-Do not add any master key option, this setup **works without api key**.
+Do not add any master key option.
+This setup **works without api key**.
 If you would like to add an `api key`, you can add the api key on line 8 of `setup.js`:

 ```javascript
 // setup/setup.js